Leica SL3 – a first review

 Is there anything that speaks against the SL3?

-In my workshops I often let the participants take photos with my SL2.
-There is great agreement: the operating concept and the image quality are top of the notch.
-Of course, Leica is not cheap, and not everyone is willing or able to invest so much money in a camera system - even if everyone agrees that the high-quality materials and the well-thought-out operating concept are worth the money.
-One point of criticism comes here and there from my “testers”: the camera and lenses are heavier than the competitors’ models.
-Here you essentially pay a price for the robustness of the system, and each person has to weigh up individually whether he/she is prepared to accept the extra weight in exchange for more robustness.
+In my workshops, I often have participants take photos with my SL2.
+There's a general consensus: the operating concept and image quality are top-notch.
+Of course, Leica isn't cheap, and not everyone is willing or able to invest that much money in a camera system—although everyone agrees that the high-quality materials and sophisticated operating concept are worth the money.
+One criticism occasionally comes from my "testers": the camera and lenses are heavier than competitor models.
+Here, you're essentially paying a price for the system's robustness, and each person must decide for themselves whether they're willing to accept the extra weight for added robustness.

 And the autofocus?

-The autofocus of the SL3 has been significantly improved compared to the SL2.
-Leica SL3, 1/1000 sec, f 6.3, 3200 ISO, Sigma 100-400mm 5-6.3 DG DN OS on 288 mm
+The SL3's autofocus has been significantly improved compared to the SL2.
+Leica SL3, 1/1000 sec, f/6.3, 3200 ISO, Sigma 100–400mm 5–6.3 DG DN OS at 288 mm

 And finally a little movie